EmielZuurbier/project-bundlin/Readme.md

 ## Intro
 This project is an assignment from CMD Amsterdam - Everything Web.
 The goal is to improve the existing site http://bundlin.com.
-Al my results have been documented in the Readme here.
+All my results have been documented in the Readme here.

 ## Initial
 First i checked the initial performance of the site.
 All testing has been done on a 5GH wifi network.